Brosnan-Ltd/utilities/policies/docs/POL-000018_relationships_in_the_workplace.md

 ---
-title: Relationships in the Workplace
+title: Relationships in the Workplace | POL-000018
-parent: Policies  # Matches the parent's title exactly
+parent: Policies
-nav_order: 19  # Order under the parent
+nav_order: 19
-doc-number: POL-000018
 ---

+POL-000018
+{: .label .label-green}

 # Relationships in the Workplace